 If you have their contact details, try sending them a text message instead.
 Clients tend to prefer getting contacted at most twice a month by brands, and engaging with them directly gives you instant leverage over other brands.

-Provide Updates.
-Let them know that their concerns have been accounted for.
+Let your respondents know that their concerns have been accounted for.
 Send an email informing them how their response helped you improve your product or service.
-Having this will justify their time and will improve their willingness to participate in future surveys.
+Having this will close the feedback loop, justify their time, and will improve their willingness to participate in future surveys.

-Award Freebies.
 You promised them a discount, an exclusive offer, or a freebie.
-At the end of the survey period, make sure that you deliver what you promise.
+At the end of the survey period, make sure that you deliver on your promise.
 There is no better way to build brand loyalty than by staying true to your word.

 Ensure your team is aware of the findings from customer surveys so that everyone understands how customers feel about your brand or product.
 Don’t show a set of data: show actionable conclusions instead.

 This is the final and most important step that many businesses ignore: make the changes that the majority of your customers are asking for.

 If too many are complaining about a certain feature in your product or service, then make the appropriate change and do it within a reasonable timeframe.

 The longer you wait, the more your customers will think that your brand is all talk, no walk.